-Our lawyers have represented several people that were injured in a gas explosion.
-One case we settled recently involved a camper in Northern Minnesota whose gas line to the furnace heater was unplugged by the former owner before selling the camper.
+Our attorneys have represented several people who were injured in a gas explosion.
+One case we settled recently involved a camper in Northern Minnesota.
+In that case, the gas line to the furnace heater was unplugged by the former owner before selling the camper.
 After our client purchased the camper, he turned on the gas, and then when he lit the pilot to start the furnace, the camper exploded.
-Our client suffered a severe burn from the explosion, but he was lucky he was not killed.
-Our attorney on the case was able to settle this gas explosion case and get fair compensation for this client.
+Our client suffered a severe burn from the explosion, although he was lucky he was not killed.
+Our lawyer on the case was able to settle this gas explosion case and get fair compensation for this client.

-In February 2010, there were two house explosions caused by a ruptured gas line that caused significant property damage, but no injury, with fines levied against two gas companies.
+In February 2010, there were two house explosions in MN caused by a ruptured gas line that caused significant property damage, but no injury.
 Had there been anyone in either house, they would have been killed in the explosion or severely burned.

 The Minnesota Department of Public Safety’s Pipeline Safety Office required NSP to inspect thousands of Minnesota sewer lines for similar cross bores — in which a gas line is unknowingly bored through a sewer line — in St. Paul and South St. Paul.
 The company has since inspected and cleared 53,471 addresses and plans to inspect 20,000 more by 2014.

 NSP’s initial fine of $1 million was reduced to $20,000 after the Public Safety Department discovered the company had “procedures for analyzing accidents and failures so the company could minimize recurrence of cross bores,” according to the agency.